Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore: Methodology

-}We summarize our interview participants' demographic information in \cref{tab:subjects}.
-Our interview sampling approach yielded 13 experienced security practitioners who indicated that they are responsible for initiating or implementing their organization’s security controls and (or) have compliance-related responsibilities.
-This involvement gives them the relevant context to assess their organization’s strategies for adopting \signs tools. \myparagraph{Interviews} We conducted our interviews over Zoom.
-Each interview lasted a median of 50 minutes.
+\myparagraph{Interviews} We conducted our interviews over Zoom.
+Each interview lasted $\sim$50 minutes.
 The lead author conducted these interviews.
-We offered each subject a \$100 gift card as an incentive, in recognition of their experience level.
+We offered each subject a \$100 gift card as an incentive in recognition of their expertise.

+\myparagraph{Survey Attempt} We recognize the importance of data triangulation in case studies and therefore fielded a follow-on survey to complement our interviews.
+We deployed a survey to validate and model the prevalence and stability of our interview themes over time and across contexts.
+We tested our survey instrument in two practice runs with two members of our research team.
+Despite five months of repeated solicitation in the \sig community, we received only 13 completed responses, of which 7 were sufficiently complete for analysis (\ifARXIV see~\cref{sec:OpenScience}\else see~\cref{sec:OpenScience}\fi).
+This regrettably echoes the well-documented difficulty of recruiting participants from highly specialized populations~\cite{steeh1981trends}.

+Data triangulation is encouraged but not mandatory in case study research.
+As Stake notes, combining multiple data sources strengthens the substantiation of constructs and hypotheses, yet practical constraints necessarily shape feasible designs~\cite{Stake1995ArtCaseStudyResearch}.
+We encountered such constraints.